This is a non-profit missionary hospital run by Camillian Religious (Ministers of the Sick) in the Diocese of Homa-Bay.

 - Dental unit is furnished with a new dental chair

-- Our Operating Room/Maternity was furnished with 2 incubators
+- Our Theatre/Maternity was furnished with 2 incubators

 - The Ultrasound unit was furnished with cardiologic probes for diagnosing heart conditions in patients

 - The Hospital theatre was equipped with a new sterilizer machine